risuorg/risu/doc/development/magui-plugin-development.md

 Magui plugins should conform to the following standards:

-- Written in python and stored in the `maguiclient/plugins` folder following whatever desired hierarchy (for example, try to match risu plugins structure for easyness in filtering)
+- Written in python and stored in the `maguiclient/plugins` folder following whatever desired hierarchy (for example, try to match Risu plugins structure for simplicity in filtering)
 - Implement some base functions keeping arguments and data returned as in others:

-  - init()
+  - `init()`
-    - Returns list of triggers (array with strings) (contain risu plugin ID data to act on)
+    - Returns list of triggers (array with strings) (contains Risu plugin ID data to act on)
-  - run(data)
+  - `run(data)`
     - Returns information that is later shown by magui
-  - help()
+  - `help()`
     - Returns string with description of plugin

-- Plugins for Magui should refer to processing of risu data for doing it's work
+- Plugins for Magui should refer to processing of Risu data for doing it's work

-  - In order to do so, each risu plugins has a unique UID calculated via md5sum via relative path and plugin name.
+  - In order to do so, each Risu plugins has a unique UID calculated via md5sum via relative path and plugin name.
   - Results are then filtered to get the data for that plugin ID, for example:

     ```py